About Joel Snyder, Ph.D.

 Dr. Snyder received his Ph.D in accessibility and audio description from the Universitat Autonoma de Barcelona, Barcelona, Spain.
-His book, "The Visual Made Verbal: A Comprehensive Training Manual and Guide to the History and Applications of Audio Description," will be published by the American Council of the Blind.
+His book, "The Visual Made Verbal: A Comprehensive Training Manual and Guide to the History and Applications of Audio Description," was published by the American Council of the Blind.
 "The Visual Made Verbal" will be published throughout 2017 in Russian, Polish, Portuguese and Spanish.